Senior Research Professional

-Research: Energy and environment, non-market valuation, regional economic analysis
+Research: Energy and environment, non-market valuation, risk and decision analysis, ecosystem services, regional economic analysis

 - M.S., Resource Management, Simon Fraser University, 2007

 - BA, Economics, University of Alaska Anchorage, 2003

 I've been working at ISER since 2001.
 My principal research interests are:

 - Applied economic analysis related to resource management

 - Economics of ecosystem services, including invasive species, tourism, and recreation.

 My research explores inter-disciplinary topics.
 I frequently collaborate with natural scientists and resource managers to apply economic analysis for solving resource management issues.
 My quantitative research methods include consumer surveys, discrete choice modeling, simulation modeling, risk and decision analysis, Bayesian statistical analysis, and input-output modeling.
 For expert elicitation such as the quantification of Traditional Ecological Knowledge, I use cross-disciplinary methods including discrete choice experiments, in-depth interviews, and focus groups.

 My current research includes quantitative risk analysis of an aquatic invasive plant with probabilistic expert elicitation and valuation of ecosystem services threatened by aquatic invasions.